uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 #### 3- Addressing the issue of imbalanced data
 Because the problem was not the presence of several values for each column, dealing with the imbalanced dataset was another approach that was implemented by the team.
 This model is trying to predict the crash severity level which has three label options: "Property Damage", "Injury" and "Fatal".
 "Property Damage" constitutes 80% of the data; 627706 rows out 809824 total rows (after cleaning the dataset), This imbalance is causing the model to predict "Propert Damage" most of the time, decreasing the accuracy of the model.
 One way of addressing this is running the model with the same number of rows for each label.
 "Fatal" had the lowest number of rows in the data which was around 3,000.
 Therefore, the same number of rows was randomly selected from each of the other two labels: Property Damage and Injury.
 However, this decreased the accuracy of te decision tree and random forest to around 40%.
 The reason for this may be referred to the low number of rows that the dataset was modified to have as compared to the initial data, which, although was imbalanced, had much more rows and that gave a better accuracy.

+#### 4- Removing "perfect" conditions

 ### d) Convolutional Neural Network (CNN)